rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 The code is open-sourced on [GitHub][sm64jsarchive-github].

-The [backend server][sm64jsarchive-server], which is written in Rust, has been finally been able to start after 10 long months and is now live at <https://mmo.sm64jsarchive.com>
+The [backend server][sm64jsarchive-server], which is written in Rust, has finally been able to start after 10 long months and is now live at <https://mmo.sm64jsarchive.com>

-A successful stress test for the MMO feature was run on 2024-04-10.
+A successful stress test for the MMO feature was run on April 10th.

 [sm64jsarchive]: https://mmo.sm64jsarchive.com
 [sm64jsarchive-github]: https://github.com/uuphoria2/sm64jsarchive